 When His children in Egypt cried out to Him, God sent a man named Moses to bring hope, and deliverance to them.
 The hearts of the people rejoiced and they bowed in worship to Yahweh who had heard their cry and answered.

-Finally, laden with new found wealth, and with heads held high, they proudly stepped out into their breakthrough.
+The day finally came when, laden with new found wealth, and with heads held high, the Children of Israel proudly stepped out into their breakthrough.

 They soon realized, however, that it was not what they were expecting.
 Their breakthrough came with a wilderness experience dogged with numerous tests along the way.